03-Bunny-06/Crunchyroll-Website/README.md

 Project Overview:

 This project is a Crunchyroll Clone designed to replicate the look and feel of the Crunchyroll streaming platform.
 It offers a responsive layout, interactive buttons, and styling to showcase popular anime titles and premium subscription plans.
-The clone uses HTML, CSS, and JavaScript to implement essential features and styles.
+The clone uses HTML, CSS to implement essential features and styles.

 Features:
 Navigation Bar: